lucas56098/voronoi_mesh_project/README.md

 </p>

 ### Degeneracy
 A degeneracy occurs, when a vertex has more than three neighbours and thus the `find_smallest_pos_intersect()` function finds two or more halfplanes with the exact same smallest distance.
 Degeneracies are important to get right for a robust handling of special cases.
-However, handling exact degeneracies does not work with the code.
-For seedpoints degenerate to up to 1e-13 the algorithms still runs quite stable, but exact degeneracies lead to problems.
+However, the handling of exact degeneracies is very limited within this code.
+The naive halfplane intersection algorithm includes a handling for degenerate cases, by comparing the direction of the degenerate halfplanes and choosing the right one.
+In theory this should work and was also tested by me for some example degenerate cases.
+For highly degenerate cases, like a larger uniform grid, however artifacts start to occur.
+This seems kind of strange and thus this degeneracy handling needs to be handled with care.
+The point insertion algorithm at the moment does not come with degeneracy handling.
 Be aware of that.
+For "almost" degenerate cases up to 1e-13 the code runs without problems even though there is no degeneracy handling included.
 Here is an example of an almost uniform grid.
 The seedpoints vary by around 1e-13 from the uniform grid.
 <p align="left">
   <img src="./figures/readme_figures/almost_uniform_grid.png" alt="almost_uniform" style="width: 50%;">
 </p>